You can use the installation wizard to create a private cloud environment and install vRealize Suite products.

 Set User Access Control settings to Never Notify on both Windows and database server virtual machines.

 Take a snapshot of the database machine and all Windows IaaS machines after configuration and before triggering the deployment in vRealize Suite Lifecycle Manager.

 Configure one NSX Edge as Active and one as Passive for the Windows machine.
 For detailed information on how to configure the NSX Load Balancer, see Load Balancing the Cloud Management Platform in Region A.

-If you are using Windows 2012 as IaaS machine for vRealize Automation deployment, log in to windows machine at least once as a domain user.
+On all of the windows IaaS machines used in vRealize Automation deployment, log in to windows machine at least once as a domain user.
 If you do not login at least once to the IaaS machines, then the following error appears:

 Private key is invalid: Error occurred while decoding private key.
 The computer must be trusted for delegation and the current user must be configured to allow delegation.

 Ensure that the IaaS nodes do not have any vRealize Automation components already installed.
 Follow the steps in the KB article 58871 to uninstall any vRealize Automation components in the IaaS node.

 Update the registry key on both Windows and database server virtual machines.

 Use the default PowerShell and run the following command as administrator on all Windows and database server virtual machines: